Guǎng xī 广西 'vast west'

 Image by Mgmoscatello ➚ available under a Creative Commons license ➚

 As a frontier province it shares much with neighboring Vietnam and Thailand; there is a strong Tai ➚ cultural influence.
 Geographically, it has high mountains in the west and north that define the river basin of the mighty Xi (West or Pearl) River.
 Back in the Zhou dynasty it was part of the ancient Baiyue kingdom ➚.
-In the early Han dynasty it came under the control of the breakaway kingdom of Nanyue ➚ together with neighboring Guangdong.
+In the early Han dynasty it came under the control of the breakaway kingdom of Nanyue ➚ together with neighboring Guangdong and Yunnan.
 For many centuries there was limited control from China's far away capital.
 It was during this period that there were sporadic rebellions that led to cruel reprisals by the Han Chinese against the indigenous people.
 Many of the Taiping rebel leaders came from eastern Guangxi.
-In the late nineteenth century it was claimed by France as the northern extension of its French Indo-China ➚empire.
+In the late nineteenth century it was claimed by France as the northern extension of its French Indo-China ➚ empire.
 It represents a poor relation compared to its neighbor Guangdong.
 During the Cultural Revolution infighting between rival clans that settled ancient grievances led to many deaths.

 Sunset over Nanning provincial capital of Guangxi